 \section{Implementation}

-The code for implementation is written in Python 3.10.6.
-We utilized the following Python libraries---Pandas for data manipulation, matplotlib and seaborn for visualizing plots, Networkx for plotting graphs, PyTorch Geometric for GNN Training, sklearn for sampling node features and comparing feature distributions, Forest Fire Sampler for sampling subgraphs, Deep Graph Library (DGL) for creating metagraphs, Python-louvain for community detection, and TransE implementation of pykeen library for generating node embeddings.
+All code is implemented in Python~3.10.6.
+We utilize Pandas for data manipulation, Matplotlib and Seaborn for visualization, NetworkX for graph plotting, PyTorch Geometric for GNN training, scikit-learn for sampling node features and comparing feature distributions, the Forest Fire Sampler for sampling subgraphs, the Deep Graph Library (DGL) for creating metagraphs, and Python-louvain for community detection.

-The experiments were conducted on a machine with Ubuntu 22.04.2 LTS operating system, AMD Ryzen 9 CPU, and a NVIDIA GeForce RTX 3070 GPU with 8GB of GPU memory.
+The experiments were conducted on a machine with Ubuntu 22.04.2 LTS, an AMD Ryzen 9 CPU, and an NVIDIA GeForce RTX 3070 GPU with 8GB of GPU memory.